About custom compute classes

 Consider using custom compute classes in scenarios like the following:

-• You want to run your AI/ML workloads on specific GPU configurations.
+• You want to run your AI/ML workloads on specific GPU or TPU configurations.

 • You want to set default hardware configurations for the workloads that specific teams run, taking the overhead off of the application operators.